lightcodes845/lightcodes845/README.md

 - **Testing**
   - Proficient in writing unit tests with Jest.
   - Experienced in React Testing Library (RTL) for testing React components.
+  - Experience with writing unit tests with Pytest
 - **Cloud Infrastructure**
   - Experienced in managing and deploying on cloud platforms including AWS (EC2, Lambda, RDS, Route53, API Gateway, S3, Amplify etc.), DigitalOcean, and Heroku.
   - Familiar with Bare Metal infrastructure.